-Students will develop the ability to identify a composer's melodic, harmonic, rhythmic, and structural materials and the development processes applied within each stylistic framework.
+Students will develop the ability to identify a composer's melodic, harmonic, rhythmic, and structural materials and the development processes applied in traditional stylistic frameworks.
 They will also develop an understanding of important relationships between the elements found in the music.
-They will practice determining how the structural components of any piece integrate to form the composition.
+They will practice determining the structural components of any piece of music, and how they integrate to form the composition.